cirruslabs/cirrus-ci-docs/docs/pricing.md

 https://cirrus-ci.com/settings/github/MY-ORGANIZATION
 ```

-!!! info "200 hours worth of compute credits for free!"
-    Every organization on GitHub gets 60 compute credits upon Cirrus CI App installation.
-It has never been easier to try
-    Cirrus CI on private organizational repositories.

 ### Configuring Compute Credits

 Compute credits can be used with any of the following instance types: `container`, `windows_container` and `macos_instance`.